CollinToth/pitfall-games/docs/software_requirements_specification.md

 1. Difficulty
     1. Levels shall be challenging but not stressful.
     1. The usability of the platformer shall make it so that it is easy for people outside of the team creating it to understand how to use it.
+    1. Levels shall scale up in difficulty as the game progresses.
 1. Aesthetics
     1. Levels shall feel aesthetically distinct from one another through visual and musical theming.
+    1. Different enemies shall have distinct differences so they are easy to tell apart.